ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 - **PCA**:
    - `params.perc_pca_cpgs`: Integer, percentage of CpGs with highest variance selected for PCA analysis (1 to 100%)
-   - `params.pca_columns`: Columns used in PCA analysis for sample coloring on a plot (1-3 columns: Sentrix_ID, Sentrix_Position and/or Sample_Group, in any order, separated by commas without spaces)
+   - `params.pca_columns`: Columns used in PCA analysis for sample coloring on a plot and for Kruskal-Wallis test (1-3 columns: Sentrix_ID, Sentrix_Position and/or Sample_Group, in any order, separated by commas without spaces)

 In case you need additional information on parameters, run the following command: